ibm-cloud-docs/vpc/load-balancers.md

 There are several differences between {{site.data.keyword.cloud}} Application Load Balancer and Network Load Balancer to be aware of when choosing one or the other for your needs.
 {: shortdesc}

-{{site.data.keyword.cloud_notm}} provides public and private facing application load balancers.
+{{site.data.keyword.cloud_notm}} provides public- and private-facing application load balancers.
 An application load balancer provides Layer-7 and Layer-4 load balancing on {{site.data.keyword.cloud_notm}} and supports SSL offloading.
 The incoming and outgoing packets flow through the load balancer.

-In contrast, a network load balancer only provides Layer-4 load balancing on {{site.data.keyword.cloud_notm}}, and does not support SSL offloading.
+In contrast, a network load balancer provides only Layer-4 load balancing on {{site.data.keyword.cloud_notm}}, and does not support SSL offloading.
 Currently, {{site.data.keyword.cloud_notm}} provides public facing network load balancers only.
-The client sends public network traffic to the network load balancer, which forwards it to target Virtual Machines (VMs).
-Then, the target VMs respond directly to the client using Direct Server Return (DSR).
+The client sends public network traffic to the network load balancer, which forwards it to target virtual machines (VMs).
+Then, the target VMs respond directly to the client by using Direct Server Return (DSR).

 This gives network load balancers an advantage over application load balancers by enhancing performance in the following ways: